ELSady/Marketing-Campaign-Analysis/README.md

 ### Choosing Best Modles and  Predict it on Hold out / Test Set
 * Well use hyperparameter-tuned LGBM classificatio model and implement it to test set.

-* Very good, the model keep its high score of `AUC` of 0.87.
+* Very good, the model retains its high score of `AUC` of 0.87.
 This is the model we are going to use for upcoming / future data.

-### Classification Reports
+### Conclusion
-Class reports <br>

 *

-Confusion Matrix <br>